What is a Diastasis?

 3) Upper Chest breathing.
 Look down again as you breath.
 Are your chest and shoulders rising up and down?
 This shallow type of breath isn’t allowing those core players to connect and your exercises will be inefficient at getting the strength back.
 Not to mention having a tight neck and shoulders the whole time

 This video shows you what your ribs should be doing when you inhale, moving outwards like an umbrella.
-This allow the diaphragm and pelvic floor to work in synergy.
+Breath into your diaphragm, this will allow the diaphragm and pelvic floor to work in synergy.

 Ok, this is how to connect to your deep core muscles when you breath.
 Place your hands on the lower ribcage, relax your shoulders and tummy muscles.
 As you inhale you should feel the ribs move up and outwards.
 Look down to check your tummy and upper chest are not rising excessively.
 Now you can exhale, as you do so, purse our lips as if blowing a balloon.
 You should feel your pelvic floor and abdominals tension naturally.
 Yay!
 You have now connected with your deep core.
 Practice this till you get the hang of it and try to make umbrella breathing part of your everyday life.
 And you thought breathing was easy!